braniii/Ameixa/README.md

 ## Contributions are welcome

 Templates included into the svgs folder.
-You can add Activitienames or svgs too, just MR.
+For requesting icons or contributing, please use the [issue tracker](https://gitlab.com/xphnx/ameixa/issues)

 ## Screenshots